SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 ```

 - The first argument is the link key table index.
-- The next argument is the EUI64 of the joining node (in this example, its' the Switch node).
-You can find this information by running the CLI info command on the Switch node, and looking for the string
+- The next argument is the EUI64 of the joining node (in this example, it's the Switch node).
+You can find this information by running the info command on the Switch node's CLI , and looking for the string
 similar to node [(>)000B57FFFE648DD8].

 <div align="center">